InvenireAude/IAS-Projects/README.md

 # IAS-Projects
 Base IAS projects for a solution build.
-This is NOT IAS software but the common part or a starting point of a typical application.
+This is NOT the IAS software but a common part or just starting point of your next ESB solution.